stacks-network/docs/_org/wallet-install.md

 ### Bitcoin account for fuel

-You fuel your Stacks wallet transactions with very small fractions of Bitcoin.
+You use this account to load very small fractions of Bitcoin to fuel your wallet transactions.
 For example, .00025 Bitcoin can fuel several transactions.
 You can acquire this Bitcoin and send it to the Stacks Wallet via a Coinbase or other Bitcoin account.
-Before you begin, make sure that you have such an account.
+Before you begin using the wallet transactions, make sure that you have such an account.
 You must create this account yourself.